-Proceeds above production and distribution cost from sale to NWF State College students or personnel of any approved, required manuscripts or materials which are written, prepared, or produced by any College personnel will accrue to the scholarship funds of the College, with a record of such proceeds and their disposition being accurately and fully shown in the official fiscal records of the College.
+Proceeds above production and distribution cost from sale to the College students or personnel of any approved, required manuscripts or materials which are written, prepared, or produced by any College personnel will accrue to the scholarship funds of the College, with a record of such proceeds and their disposition being accurately and fully shown in the official fiscal records of the College.

-No full-time faculty member or administrator of NWF State College will accept any form of payment for tutoring students of NWF State College.
+No full-time faculty member or administrator of the College will accept any form of payment for tutoring students of the College.